Exploiting Diffusion Prior for Real-World Image Super-Resolution: Methodology

 \subsection{Fidelity-Realism Trade-off}

 Although the output of the proposed approach is visually compelling, it often deviates from the ground truth due to the inherent stochasticity of the diffusion model.
 Drawing inspiration from CodeFormer \citep{zhou2022codeformer}, we introduce a Controllable Feature Wrapping (CFW) module to flexibly manage the balance between realism and fidelity.
+Unlike CodeFormer, there are multiple sampling steps for generating a sample during inference and we cannot finetune the CFW module directly.
+To overcome this problem, we first generate synthetic LR-HR pairs following the same degradation pipeline with the diffusion training stage.
+Then, the latent codes $\bm{Z}_0$ can be obtained using our finetuned diffusion model given the LR images as conditions.
+Finally, CFW can be trained using the generated data.

 Since Stable Diffusion is implemented in the latent space of an autoencoder, it is natural to leverage the encoder features of the autoencoder to modulate the corresponding decoder features for further fidelity improvement.
 Let $\bm{F}_e$ and $\bm{F}_d$ be the encoder and decoder features, respectively.
 We introduce an adjustable coefficient $w \in [0,1]$ to control the extent of modulation: